MrDOS/freebsd-cross-build/README.md

                  settarget x86_64-freebsd9 make -C /build

-By default, the container overrides none of Make's [implicit variables][mkvar], nor are there any unmprefixed compiler tools on the `PATH` (`gcc`, `g++`, etc.).
+By default, the container overrides none of Make's [implicit variables][mkvar], nor are there any unprefixed compiler tools on the `PATH` (`gcc`, `g++`, etc.).
-To use the toolchains contained within the conatiner, either specifically invoke the prefixed utilities:
+To use the toolchains contained within the container, either specifically invoke the prefixed utilities:

     $ docker run ... i386-freebsd9-gcc -c -o /build/foo.o /build/foo.c